 “This spring, we installed two modified EVC units on an operating NGTL System compressor station.
 Representatives from both the University of Alberta and Saskatchewan Research Council were on site during the testing period to measure the effectiveness of the technology.
-All tests revealed that the EVC is at least 99.6% efficient in converting methane into water vapour and CO2, and reduced methane emissions up to seven times, which is a fantastic result.
+All tests revealed that the EVC is at least 99.6% efficient in converting methane into water vapour and CO2, reducing our overall CO2e GHG emissions, which is a fantastic result.
 It was also proven that the EVC had no negative effects to the existing facility operations,” reports Anupam.

 “Innovative, sustainability-focused applications of technology like the EVC have the potential to deliver tremendous value for our company,” says Mike Procee, Manager of TIMO.
 “We’re thrilled to hear the results and proud to have been a partner in the project.”

 With proven EVC effectiveness, Coastal GasLink facilities will have these units installed on the compressor dry gas seal vents and automated valve actuators during construction.

 Similar to EVCs, incinerators are a tool to help break down methane into water vapour and CO2..
 Mobile incinerators can be used for larger methane releases such as pipeline blowdowns, a procedure used to empty natural gas from a pipeline system to allow for safe maintenance work.

 Four mobile incinerators were recently piloted at an NGTL pipeline section located near Grande Prairie with results indicating a reduction of approximately 2,000 GHG tonnes.